Canadian border information and services for non-residents visiting, settling in or doing business with Canada:

 Michigan residents who plan on applying for an enhanced driver’s license through the Michigan Secretary of State are urged to submit their paperwork as early as possible ahead of the race to ensure adequate processing time.
 For more information, please go to:

 If you have committed or been convicted of a criminal offense, you may not be allowed to enter Canada.
 With few exceptions, people who have a criminal record are criminally inadmissible to Canada unless they have been determined to be rehabilitated after an assessment by a Canadian immigration officer.

 Criminal offenses include both minor and serious offenses, such as theft, assault, manslaughter, dangerous driving and driving while under the influence of drugs or alcohol*.
 For a complete list of criminal offenses in Canada, consult its list of reasons for inadmissibility.

 If you were convicted of a crime when you were under the age of 18, you can probably still enter Canada.

-*If you have been convicted of driving while impaired by alcohol or drugs, you will probably be found criminally inadmissible to Canada.
-But as of March 1, 2012, you may be able to get a temporary resident permit for one visit without having to pay the processing fee.
+Note: If you have been convicted of driving while impaired by alcohol or drugs, you probably will be found criminally inadmissible to Canada.
+But you may be able to get a temporary resident permit for one visit without having to pay the processing fee.
 More information here.

 Overcoming Criminal Inadmissibility

 Depending on the nature of the offense, the time elapsed and your behavior since it was committed or since you were sentenced, you may no longer be considered inadmissible to Canada.
-You may be permitted to come to Canada if:
+You may be permitted to enter Canada if:

 - you are able to satisfy a border service officer that you meet the legal requirement to be deemed rehabilitated; or